Banknotes and coins

 • They are intended to commemorate a specific event or person.

-The first commemorative euro coin issued in Spain was to mark the quatercentenary of the first publication of the work The Ingenious Hidalgo Don Quixote of La Mancha.
+The first commemorative euro coin issued in Spain was to commemorate the quatercentenary of the first publication of the work The Ingenious Hidalgo Don Quixote of La Mancha.